sgmurphy/wordpress-plugins/wpforms-lite/readme.txt

 = Fields & Features You Need to Succeed =

-With star ratings, file uploads, and multi-page contact forms, you can easily integrate your contact forms with an email marketing service or collect payments for bookings and orders.
+With star ratings, file uploads, repeater fields, and multi-page contact forms, you can easily build the right custom form for your site’s needs.
+Plus, integrate your contact forms with an email marketing service in just a few steps and collect payments for bookings and orders without the need for a dedicated eCommerce plugin.

 See what one business owner has to say about their WPForms contact form: